Changes introduced in 2019 bring more balance to the Code

 Depending on the way the Code is written, the answer is sometimes yes, and sometimes no.

-Local 115 also called for an independent review of construction labour relations.
+Cochrane and Local 115 also repeated their call for an independent review of construction labour relations.
 The construction industry operates under special conditions, where workers are mobile, work is project-based, and employers are grouped together in shifting patterns.

-Representatives from our Local appeared before the Labour Code Review Panel during their public hearings.
-We shared our experience with the Labour Code and responded to questions.
+During public consultation in 2018, Local 115 representatives appeared before the Labour Code Review Panel sharing our experience with the Labour Code and responding to questions.

 Our union, and other Building Trades unions, will continue to work for a Labour Code that is fair, consistent and balanced.